shubhamyaduvanshi/Building-serverless-application-using-AWS-services/README.md

 10.Click Raw above the code to display the raw function code.
 11.Copy the code.
 12. Return to the AWS Lambda console, and paste the copied code in to lambda_function.py.
 Keep this tab open for later

+# Verify an Email Address in Simple Email Service (SES)
+Open a new browser tab, and navigate to Simple Email Service.
+On the left-side menu, under Configuration, go to Verified identities, and click Create identity.
+Under Identity details, select Email address.
+Enter your email address, and click Create identity.
+In a new browser tab or email client, navigate to your email, open the SES verification email, and click the provided link.
+Check your spam mail if you do not see it in your inbox.
+Go back to Lambda.